Accepted Graduate Students

 Matriculated students may search for student assistant positions at the University at Albany on Handshake.
 This resource is available after submitting your enrollment deposit and requires your NET ID and password to access.

-Once you’ve submitted your deposit, you’ll have access to the School of Public Health Career Development Community in Blackboard prior to the start of the semester.
-This resource provides information about part-time jobs, graduate, research and student assistant positions, fellowships, and grants that become available during the academic year.
+The School of Public Health Career Development Community provides information about part-time jobs, graduate, research and student assistant positions, fellowships, and grants that become available during the academic year.
+Students will have access to this at the start of the academic year.

 Many MPH students receive funding while completing their MPH internship, either through a scholarship that is applied directly to the student account, or as a student assistant paid directly by the internship organization.